Anomalous Higgs oscillations mediated by Berry curvature and quantum metric

+We have also calculated the case of $d+id$ pairing \cite{Fidrysiak2018, Xu2018} and found distinct dominant peaks due to the geometric contributions.
+This case is richer than the s wave as various subgap oscillation modes exist due to symmetry quenching \cite{Schwarz2020, Barlas2013}.
+We leave the detailed study of this for future work.

-\textit{Summary and Outlooks--} We have shown that there are couplings involving the Berry connection, quantum metric, and external field to generate an anomalous Higgs mode beyond those that are predicted in the conventional theory.
+\textit{Conclusion -- } We have shown that there are couplings involving the Berry connection, quantum metric, and external field to generate an anomalous Higgs mode beyond those that are predicted in the conventional theory.
 More importantly, such geometric Higgs mode exists even in the flat band limit.
 We demonstrated that there can be a linear coupling with the external field and, as consequence, we predict the generation of second harmonics.
-In addition, we have shown that the coupling is bounded from below by the band Chern number.
+Using the Harper-Hubbard model, we have shown that the coupling is bounded from below by the band Chern number.
+We have calculated the Higgs mode for TBG and showed that the geometric contribution gives rise to a resonance distinct from the conventional one.

-An important application of our theory would be on twisted bilayer graphene (TBG), which hosts superconductivity in its nearly-flat bands \cite{Cao2018}.
-In addition to its rich phase diagram \cite{Lu2019,Cao2020}, the band topology and geometry in TBG have non-trivial effects as shown in the studies of the superfluid weight \cite{Hu2019,Julku2020,Xie2020,Peri2020}.
-The interactions responsible for the superconductivity must eventually come from real-space Hamiltonian \cite{Fidrysiak2018} which necessitates a minimal tight-binding model.
-This is furnished by the ten-band model, which faithfully captures the correct symmetries and topology of the active bands \cite{Po2019}.
-We have done a preliminary calculation using this model and mean-field \cite{Peltonen2018} s-wave superconductivity \cite{Ray2019} with incident pulse of temporal width $\sim\hbar/\Delta_0$, which is typical in Higgs mode studies \cite{Chou2017}.
-We found that the geometric contribution can significantly exceed the conventional one \cite{SM}.

-Currently, the study of TBG is still an active field, so we point to some possible directions of Higgs spectroscopy in this context.
-An analysis of the symmetries and degeneracies suggest that the TBG have three-lobed orbitals forming a honeycomb lattice, while the charge density, due to the lobes, forms a triangular lattice \cite{Po2018}.
-This suggests that the relevant interaction for TBG might be the cluster-Hubbard type \cite{Chen2016} instead of on-site.
-It would be interesting to explore the consequence of this non-trivial orbital shape to the Higgs mode.
-Others argued that the correct pairing symmetry is $d+id$ \cite{Fidrysiak2018,Xu2018,Liu2018}.
-This would give various modes to the Higgs oscillations \cite{Barlas2013,Schwarz2020}.
-Our result therefore opens the possibility of using these modes to probe the pairing symmetry even for near-flat band superconductors such as TBG.

-Preliminary results are shown in SM with spin-singlet pairing for simplicity.
-This is motivated from the effect of in-plane magnetic field on the superconductivity in TBG from experiments \cite{Cao2018}.
-There are arguments that the pairing might be spin triplet and that TBG is a topological superconductor \cite{Xu2018}.
-As we have shown in the Harper-Hubbard model example, the Higgs mode is bounded from below by the Chern number.
-It is therefore interesting to investigate if this can be used to probe whether the TBG is trivial or topological superconductor.